-- 1. No more than one person will be given an oral examination at a time, unless the Examination Board has decided otherwise. - 2.
-An oral examination is taken in public, unless in an exceptional case the Examination Board or the examiner concerned has decided otherwise, or the student has objected to this.
+An oral examination is taken in public, unless in an exceptional case the Examination Board decided otherwise, on the request of the examiner or the student.

 Article 4.4 Quality examination

 In accordance with the law, the examination board takes necessary measures to guarantee the quality of the tests and the exam including the organization and procedures concerning the tests and the exam.
 The examination board can declare a test of an individual student or a group of students invalid if the test, or organization or procedures concerning the test, does not meet the quality requirements.